googleapis/conformance-tests/README.md

-# Google API Conformance Tests
+# Google APIs Conformance Tests

-This repository is used to host a collection of conformance tests for different Google APIs.
-The conformance tests are used by other Googleapis Github Organization repositories.
+This repository is used to host a collection of conformance tests for Google API client libraries.
+Conformance tests are mainly used by Google APIs Github Organization repositories for language client libraries.